nagaraj-hr/RegKey/README.md

 # RegKey
-Registration key generator
+Registration key generator:
-This is a simple registration key genaration program that can be used to generate a unique key based on users name or email id.
+This is a simple registration key generation program that can be used to generate a unique key based on users name or email id.